AniketGadage10/Passion-Pursuit/README.md

 - spring-backend

 Spring Boot Web Java backend application that exposes a REST API to manage hobbies.
-Its secured endpoints can just be accessed if an access token (JWT) is provided.
+Its secured endpoints can be accessed if an access token (JWT) is provided.

 spring-backend stores its data in a MySql database.